What is e-learning?

 How can a voice over help?

-There’s no singular way that people learn.
+There’s no single best way that people learn.
 It’s down to each learner.
 Some people like to read.
 Some people like to do exercises and tasks.
 Some like to watch a video, and some will have the audio playing in the background while they’re doing something else.

 Using a real, human voice encourages people to listen and absorb information.
-A trained voice over artist knows how to make the script engaging, using vocal inflections, tone, pacing, and other skills to encourage active listening and stop people from zoning out.
+A trained voice over artist makes the script engaging.
+They use vocal inflections, tone, pacing, and other skills to encourage active listening and stop people from zoning out.
 You’ve probably done it when someone’s talking and they’re not engaging you – your mind starts to drift off.
 Insisting that your e-learning provider uses a trained voice will cut the risk of that happening, and make sure your money’s working hard by getting the audience up to speed more quickly.

 I write e-learning courses, how can a voice over help me?

 You want each course to work for the client.
 Ultimately, the course needs to make or save them money, as well as make you money.
 A trained voice talent engages the listener.
 People tend to zone out when they get bored, and using a flat, monotone untrained voice is one of the quickest ways to get people to disengage.
 Professional voice overs have a lot of presentation skills at their disposal, letting us control the pace of delivery, the tone, the inflections, and how we emphasise key information – all skills that boost engagement and encourage active listening.

 A trained voice can also help with your script.
 If we’re not able to make it sound good – if it sounds a little clunky – then we’ll ask if there’s a slight tweak we can make.
 Most people don’t write for the spoken word so it’s really easy to make prose that flows on the page, that sounds a little off when you hear it.